 Staff Writer for Wake Up World

 As the world population continues to grow, the demand for food is also increasing.
-However, food production and distribution have not kept pace with the growing population, which is part of the elites agenda, more on that in another article.
+However, food production and distribution have not kept pace with the growing population, which is part of the elite’s agenda; more on that in another article.
 This has led to several problems, including food insecurity, malnutrition, and environmental degradation.
-To address these issues, there is a need for a paradigm shift in the way we produce and consume food.
+There is a need for a paradigm shift in how we produce and consume food to address these issues.
 One of the best ways to do this is by teaching children to grow their own food.

 Benefits of Teaching Children to Grow Their Own Food